captainys/TOWNSEMU/readme.md

 # Revisions
+### 2020/06/15
+- Added separate timer for audio.
+Super DAISENRYAKU BGM plays better.
+Still need more work in YM2612 emulation.
+- Changed the internal clock frequency of YM2612 from 600KHz to 690KHz.
+FM Towns Technical Databook [2] tells it is 600KHz, but somehow 690KHz is giving me more accurate timing.
+- Fixed CDC.
+Was reporting number of tracks as binary.
+It should be in BCD.
+TOWNS ILLUSION runs again.
+This time it needs to start from BIN/CUE.
+It stopps in the middle if you start from ISO.
+- Speed up in CPU emulation.

 ### 2020/06/12
 - Better CDDA emulation, preliminary support for electric volume registers, fixed BT MEM,R instruction.
 Confirmed RAYXANBER can start game play!